 Your DM may also let you go beyond the player’s handbook, allowing you to

 create things like walls to hide behind, bridges to span chasms, columns to

 prop up falling ceilings, or pieces of furniture to flip over in a fit of

 rage.
 Check with your DM to see what they’ll allow.

 The expectation is that you’ll cast this on something like a statue, but don’t let that limit your choices.
-The item needs to be large or smaller, so you’re allowing cast this on small things like a tankard or a necklace, as well as large things like a cart or even a carpet which might be large enough to carry you and your allies with the dancing item’s 30-foot fly speed.
+The item needs to be large or smaller, so you’re allowed to cast this on small things like a tankard or a necklace, as well as large things like a cart or even a carpet which might be large enough to carry you and your allies with the dancing item’s 30-foot fly speed.
 At 18 Strength a large dancing item has a carrying capacity of 540 pounds, allowing it to comfortably accommodate 2 medium creatures and their equipment.
-This becomes even easier if you and your party are mostly small races like halflings, and since it’s immune to exhaustion you can ride it as long as you’d like.
+This becomes even easier if you and your party are mostly small races like halflings, and, since it’s immune to exhaustion, you can ride it as long as you’d like.